ai-assisted-engineering/slack-clone/README.md

 ```

 .cursor/rules -> This folder holds the projects rules, used by the agent to improve its workflow.
-You specify what needs äto be done and how exectly id should achieve its goals.
+You specify what needs to be done and how exectly id should achieve its goals.

 ```